Costa-Stavrianidis/PRIME/README.md

 - **Exon-based regions** (defined by Ensembl exon boundaries):
   `PRIME_exon_estimates.xlsx`

 These files contain posterior summary statistics for all modeled regions.
+Column definitions for each file are provided in the `docs/` directory.

 ---